Advertisement

 OF VERTICAL AND HORIZONTAL FLOOR DRAINS

-• Bodies – their round shape limits the accumulation of dirt and ensures easy removal.
-Welded areas are properly ground to eliminate sharp edges.
-This prevents the possibility of injury during installation or cleaning.
+• Bodies – the round shape minimises the accumulation of dirt and ensures it can be easily removed.
+Welded joints are properly ground to eliminate sharp edges.
+This prevents the risk of injury during installation or cleaning.

 • Grates – available in various shapes, sizes and finishes.
-Grates are selected according to the load class and installation location of the drain.
-We offer the following types of grates: lattice – non-slip, ladder, plate and sheet metal – perforated.
+We select grates based on the load class and the installation location of the drain.
+We offer the following types of grates: mesh – non-slip, ladder, plate and sheet metal – perforated.

-• Settling baskets – recommended for use in cases where there are large amounts of solid contaminants in the discharged sewage.
+• Sedimentation baskets – their use is recommended where there are large quantities of solid contaminants in the effluent.

-• Strainer baskets – used in the case of small amounts of solid contaminants.
+• Strainers – used where there are small amounts of solid contaminants.

-• Siphons – characterised by high functionality and simple operation.
-They provide easy access to the sewer pipe, quick cleaning and the ability to check the tightness of the installation.
+• Traps – characterised by high functionality and ease of use.
+They provide easy access to the sewer pipe, quick cleaning and the ability to check the system for leaks.

-Drains are selected based on two basic parameters:
+DRAINS Drains are selected on the basis of two key parameters:

-1. The amount of wastewater discharged (selection of the appropriate drain diameter, expected flow rate [l/s] and size of the upper part).
+1. The volume of wastewater discharged (selection of the appropriate drain diameter, expected flow rate [l/s] and size of the top section).

-2. Size, type and intensity of load (the load-bearing element is a grate which, depending on its type and height, will carry the specified load).
+2. The size, type and intensity of the load (the load-bearing element is a grating which, depending on its type and height, will support the specified load).

 How to install floor drains?